 Which Traditions Have the Most Value?

 Even as a child I knew that one day, I would want to give the gift of a steady stream of traditions to my own children.
-I also knew that I’d need to include traditions from my husband’s family and new ones from other cultures and peoples that were also worthy.
+I also knew that I’d need to include traditions from my husband’s family.
+As well as new ones from other cultures and peoples that were also worthy.

 The question became, how do I sort through all the possibilities to find the best ones that would help me grow a family?